Last updated: February 15, 2019

 How to earn Air Miles fast

-Although the Air Miles program doesn't have as many ways to earn a truckload of points as the Shoppers Optimum program does, there are still plenty of ways to quickly increase your balance.
+Although the Air Miles program doesn't have as many ways to earn a truckload of points as the PC Optimum program does, there are still plenty of ways to quickly increase your balance.

 Overall, you can earn miles 3 ways: